-A variety of activities and educational programs are sponsored by the YHA each year.
+A variety of activities and educational programs are sponsored by the Yardley Historical Association each year.

-Local history and special interest topics are featured at general membership meetings.
+Presentations about local history and other topics are featured at general meetings, which take place quarterly.

 The Yardley Historical Association invites you to become a member and help preserve one of Bucks County’s treasures.